opf/openproject/README.md

    4. Merge request events

 Now the integration is set up on both sides and you can use it.

+> **Note:** If you are installing and configuring OpenProject on the same server as Gitlab you will need to enable in Gitlab the option "Allow requests to the local network from web hooks and services" so that it can send the data locally to the OpenProject webhook since they will be on the same machine.

 ## How to report bugs or issues